 In the research proposal section of your application, please specify the project title and supervisors of this project and copy the project description in the text box provided.
-In the funding section, please select 'I will be applying for a scholarship/grant' and specify that you are applying for advertised funding from NERC GW4 Doctoral Training Partnership.
+In the funding section, please select 'I will be applying for a scholarship/grant' and specify that you are applying for advertised funding from NERC GW4+ DTP.

-If you'd like to apply for more than one project, please email the Postrgraduate Office.
+If you wish to apply for more than one project please email Joanne Poynter.

 We reserve the right to close applications early should sufficient applications be received.